EthylOH/EthylOH-Python/lessons/chapter-3/chapter-3.md

-# Chapter 3: The Recitor
+# Chapter 3: The Reciter

 You now know how to make the computer talk (`print`) and how to leave notes for yourself (`#`).
 But there is a problem: the computer only says exactly what you hardcoded it to say.
 It is talking, but it isn't listening.